Active Learning Based Sampling for High-Dimensional Nonlinear Partial Differential Equations: Numerical Experiment

 \textbf{Acknowledgement} W.G. was partially supported by the National Science Foundation under grant DMS-2050133.
-C. W. was partially supported by the National Science Foundation Award DMS-2136380.
-The authors would like to express our deepest appreciation to Dr. Haizhao Yang from Purdue University for his invaluable insights, unparalleled support, and constructive advice.
-Thanks should also go to Dr.Yiqi Gu from University of Hong Kong for helpful discussions.
+C. W. was partially supported by the National Science Foundation under awards DMS-2136380 and DMS-2206332.
+The authors would like to express our deepest appreciation to Dr. Haizhao Yang from University of Maryland College Park for his invaluable insights, unparalleled support, and constructive advice.
+Thanks should also go to Dr. Yiqi Gu from University of Hong Kong for helpful discussions.

 \begin{appendices}